LizRem/lizrem.github.io/_pages/about.md

   - /about.html
 ---

-:wave: I am a third year PhD student funded by the Wellcome Trust, in Mike Barnes's group at the William Harvey Research Institute, Queen Mary University of London (QMUL).
+:wave: I am a third year PhD student funded by the Wellcome Trust, in Prof Mike Barnes's group at the William Harvey Research Institute, Queen Mary University of London (QMUL).
 I hold an MRes in Health Data in Practice from QMUL, a MSc in Global Health from the University of Copenhagen, and a BSc in Psychology from University of Exeter.

 :computer: My research focuses on utilising clinical language models in healthcare and ensuring that models are built in collaboration with patients and healthcare professionals.